 I was actively involved with the original Walmart sustainability initiative, serving on the Corporate Sustainability Index advisory team, Food/Agriculture Sustainable Value Network (SVN) and Waste SVN.
 I also spoke extensively at their Packaging SVN and participated in their Sustainable Dairy strategic planning initiatives.

-Currently, I write for a variety of packaging and related magazines including Packaging Digest, Plastics Today, Brand Packaging, Environmental Leader, Packaging Strategies and Packaging World.
-I have also published a series of papers that help people polish their critical thinking skills.
+I write for a variety of packaging and related magazines including Packaging Digest, Plastics Today, Brand Packaging, Environmental Leader, Packaging Strategies, Packaging World, Packaging Europe, and Baking+Biscuit International.

-My clients include AMERIPEN, ITW, Zip-Pak, Dow Chemical, Pactiv, Walmart, the Foodervice Packaging Institute, BiologiQ, Fabri-Kal, Allied Packaging, Rapid Bander, Procter & Gamble, Pacific Bag, the American Chemistry Council, and Eastman Chemical.
+My clients include AMERIPEN, ITW, Dow Chemical, Pactiv, Walmart, the Foodervice Packaging Institute, BiologiQ, Allied Packaging, Rapid Bander, Procter & Gamble, the American Chemistry Council, and Eastman Chemical.

 Other career highlights include brand management at Procter & Gamble, advertising management at Doyle Dane Bernbach (Omnicom), publishing at Simon & Schuster, and creative development/management for Jim Henson and the Muppets.